exatoa/exatoa.github.io/README.md

 # install a default jekyll sites (This will generate a sample files)
 jekyll new --skip-bundle .

-# update 'Gemfile'
-# to have the same environment with github-pages
-# disable the following lines
-gem "jekyll"
-# activate the following line with GITHUB-PAGES-VERSION(see the versions:https://pages.github.com/versions/)
-gem "github-pages", "~> GITHUB-PAGES-VERSION", group: :jekyll_plugins

 # Add bundle "webrick"
 #   - since github-pages still working with Ruby 2.7...they are including webrick
 #   - but ruby 3.x does not come with it.
 (Ruby 2.7 is not supported now...so..we need to add it)
 #   - we can install it in the command line
+#   - this command will update 'Gemfile' by adding the following: gem "webrick", "~> 1.8"
 bundle add webrick

-#   - or we can add a line in the Gemfile
+# update 'Gemfile'
+# to have the same environment with github-pages
+vi Gemfile
+# disable the following line
+#     gem "jekyll"
+# and activate the following line with GITHUB-PAGES-VERSION(see the versions:https://pages.github.com/versions/)
-gem "webrick", "~> 1.8"
+#     gem "github-pages", "~> GITHUB-PAGES-VERSION", group: :jekyll_plugins

 # update the bundle github-pages
 bundle update github-pages